-Remember, no source of income is entirely passive, and you’ll probably have to put in a significant amount of time and effort up front.
+Remember, no source of income is entirely passive, and you’ll probably have to put in some time and effort up front.
 But once you’ve got started, you can gradually taper back your involvement as it runs itself.

 Bearing all of this in mind, let’s take a look at five of the best ways you can tap into some passive income right now:

-Seeing as we’re in the business of investing, we’re always going to suggest stocks first and foremost!
-And while the stock market might be an efficient way to grow wealth over the long-term, there are ways that you can regularly earn money from your investments too – dividend stocks!
+While the stock market might be an efficient way to grow wealth over the long-term, there are ways that you can regularly earn money from your investments too—dividend stocks!